ChayalaKaufman/ChanukahClassGift/README.md

   -Send Automatic Email: send a scripted email asking the parent for a contribution.

   -Record Calls/Email: opens a form where you can log the calls/emails you've made for that specific student.
 You can enter notes as well e.g. "left a message on their machine".
-When it is saved to the database, it will record the date as well.
+When the call/email is saved to the database, it will save the current date as well.

   -View Calls/Emails: shows you all the calls and emails that you've made for that student.

-  **Being that having an email address is optional (as it says on the add-student-form), the automatic email link will not show up if there is no email for that student.
+  **Being that having an email address is optional (as it says on the add-student-form), the automatic email link will not show up if there is no email address for that student.

 Above the table there is a display of the total money collected.

 You can also set the view of the table to your preference, using the buttons: view all, view paid, and view unpaid.

 I hope you find everything clear and user-friendly!